Medicaid expansion in Nevada

 Medicaid managed care in Nevada

 With the exception of aged, blind, and disabled enrollees, Nevada Medicaid enrollees living in urban Washoe County and urban Clark County are required to enroll in a Medicaid managed care plan.
-The bulk of the state’s population is in Washoe and Clark counties, and Kaiser Family Foundation reports that as of 2017, nearly three-quarters of Nevada Medicaid enrollees were covered under Medicaid managed care plans.
+Kaiser Family Foundation reports that as of 2019, nearly three-quarters of Nevada Medicaid enrollees were covered under Medicaid managed care plans.

-Four carriers were chosen by the state to receive Medicaid managed care contracts in late 2016.
+In late 2016, four carriers were chosen by the state to receive Medicaid managed care contracts.
 Two of them (Health Plan of Nevada, a UnitedHealthcare company, and AmeriGroup, an Anthem company) already had Medicaid MCO contracts in Nevada.
 Aetna Better Health of Nevada and Silver Summit Health Plan (Centene) were the two additional carriers that were selected to provide Medicaid managed care, although Aetna later reversed their decision and terminated their Medicaid managed care contract within weeks of the new coverage taking effect.

 Nevada awarded additional points during the bidding process to MCO insurers that agreed to also offer private plans in the exchange, and all four insurers that won MCO contracts had agreed to offer exchange plans.
 But Aetna withdrew their plans to offer coverage in the exchange when they terminated their Medicaid managed care contract.
 Anthem also withdrew from the exchange, although they’ve continued to participate in the state’s Medicaid managed care program.
 State officials confirmed that the point spread between the insurers that won contracts and those that didn’t was significant enough that the winning insurers would have won even without agreeing to offer plans in the exchange.
 So Anthem’s exit from the exchange didn’t hamper their Medicaid managed care contract.